-- 7.1.1 This section details the measures that the school intends to implement at the site; and the likely measures that they will promote the use of sustainable transport modes and reduce car use. - 7.1.2 An Action Plan is provided in Table 7.1.
-The main aim of the Action Plan is to identify individual initiatives that can assist the staff, visitors and pupils to reduce private vehicle journeys. - 7.1.3 Table 7-1 sets out the benefits of various measures and the timescales for their implementation.
-They are grouped by measures that will meet the TP sub-objectives.
-Measures relating to servicing and deliveries are included within the separate Delivery and Servicing Plan as appended in the Transport Assessment.
+- 7.1.1 This section details the measures that the Client intends to implement at the Site; and the likely measures that they will promote the use of sustainable transport modes and reduce car use. - 7.1.2 An Action Plan is provided in Table 7-1.
+The main aim of the Action Plan is to identify individual initiatives that can assist residents and visitors to reduce private vehicle journeys. - 7.1.3 Table 7-1 sets out the benefits of various measures and the timescales for their implementation.
+They are grouped by measures that will meet the RTP sub-objectives.